p1geondove/password-manager/README.md

 ## AI

 Of course i use AI to help me out.
 That does not mean that this is vibe-coded.
 Since im using this as my daily (well techincally monthly, since cookies and so forth) driver i want this to be as secure as possible.
 My stance on LLMs is not all to controversial i think, but i know what they can and cant do. **There is not a single line of code in this project that has been vibe-coded or copy pasted from any LLM**.
 So how do i use LLMs then?
 They are useful for telling me about what libraries there are, for example in this project a LLM told me about the existance of the external [`appdirs`][7] library.
 LLMs are helpful for formatting `.md` files, they helped me find out about the existence of the `> Warning` block that you see at the top.
+Also im not all too familiar with textualize, so LLMs really can help out on the frontend

 [1]: https://pycryptodome.readthedocs.io/en/latest/src/introduction.html
 [2]: https://doc.qt.io/qtforpython-6/index.html